Chanan Singh

-Chanan Singh is an Indian-American electrical engineer and professor in the Department of Electrical and Computer Engineering, Texas A&M University.
+Chanan Singh is an Indian-American electrical engineer and University Distinguished Professor in the department of electrical and computer engineering, Texas A&M University.
 He was named Irma Runyon Chair Professor and Texas A&M System Regents Professor.

 Education

-Singh got his M.S. and Ph.D. in electrical engineering from the University of Saskatchewan, Canada and B.Sc. (honors) from the Punjab Engineering College, Chandigarh, India.
+Singh got his M.S. and Ph.D. in electrical engineering from the University of Saskatchewan, Canada and B.Sc.
+(Gold Medalist) from the Punjab Engineering College, Chandigarh, India.

 Career

-From 1997 to 2005 he served as the Department Head of Electrical and Computer Engineering at Texas A&M and later, from 2012 to 2015, he served as Interim Head.
-He has held a position as a Guest Professor at Tsinghua University, Beijing, China.
-He has also served as Program Director at the National Science Foundation of USA.
+From 1997 to 2005 he served as the department head of electrical and computer engineering at Texas A&M and later, from 2012 to 2015, he served as interim head.
+He has held a position as a guest professor at Tsinghua University, Beijing, China.
+He has also served as program director at the National Science Foundation of US.
 He is also a principal and Vice-President of Associated Power Analysts Inc. a firm that specializes in developing software and conducting reliability studies of the electric power grid.
 Before joining Texas A&M University he worked in the R&D Division of Ontario Ministry of Transportation and Communications on the development of innovative public transit systems.
+Earlier, he had worked in the Punjab State Electricity Board and Indian Railways.

-Singh is known for his contributions to electric power system reliability evaluation, particularly in developing the theoretical foundations for frequency and duration methods, non-Markovian models, modeling of interconnected power systems, integration of renewable resources and machine learning method for reliability analysis of large power systems.
-He is author/co-author of four books, several book chapters, and over 400 technical articles.
+Singh is known for his contributions to electric power system reliability evaluation, particularly in developing the theoretical foundations for frequency and duration methods, non-Markovian models, modeling of interconnected power systems, integration of renewable resources and machine learning methods for reliability analysis of large electric power systems.
+He is author/co-author of five books, several book chapters, and over 400 technical articles.